Introduction

 datatable(metabolite.classes)

-Chemical properties captured by RaMP include SMILES, InChI, InChI-keys, monoisotopic masses, molecular formula, and common name.
+Chemical properties captured by RaMP-DB include SMILES, InChI, InChI-keys, monoisotopic masses, molecular formula, and common name.
 The getChemicalProperties() function takes as input a vector of metabolites and outputs a list of chemical property information.

 chemical.properties <- getChemicalProperties(metabolites.of.interest, db=rampDB)